 Skip to main content

-Syndactyly occurs in children who have webbed fingers or toes.
+Syndactyly is more commonly known as webbed fingers or toes.
 About half of the children who are diagnosed with syndactyly report having it in both hands.
 There are three main types.
 Simple syndactyly means the fingers are joined by skin and soft tissue.
 Complex syndactyly means the underlying bones are joined together.
-Complicated syndactyly is when there are extra bones, tendons and ligaments.
+Complicated syndactyly is when there are extra bones, tendons, and ligaments.

 When a baby is in the womb, their hands and feet form in the shape of a paddle.
 Over several weeks, the fingers and toes separate.
 Syndactyly happens when the fingers or toes do not separate.
-So, is syndactyly hereditary?
-Yes.
-It can be passed down from a parent or be the cause of other genetic conditions.
+It can be passed down from a parent or caused by other genetic conditions.

 The main symptom of syndactyly is webbed fingers or toes.
-It can range from minor webbing to joint underlying bones.
+It can range from minor skin webbing to joint and underlying bone involvement.
 The affected fingers or toes also may not move well.
 Your child’s provider also may look for macrodactyly or polydactyly, which are conditions that also affect hands and feet.

 Surgery is used to treat syndactyly when a child is between 1 and 2 years old.
 During the surgery, the skins is split evenly between the toe fingers or toes.
 If needed, a skin graft is used to cover the newly separated finger or toe.
 Skin grafts can be taken from the elbow or wrist.
 If several fingers are involved, several surgeries may be needed to minimize the risk of complications.